-This list of charities is an attempt to summarise some of the sources of grants and funds for clergy and their families.
-Most Bishops and dioceses have access to other local funds.
+This alphabetical list of charities is a summary of some of the sources of grants and funds for clergy and their families.
+Most bishops and dioceses have access to other local funds.
 National charities can also be helpful for specific assistance.

 Henry Smith’s Charity

 For the relief of poor, aged or sick members of the clergy and their spouses, widows, widowers and dependants.

 Aims to help older people (aged 60 and above) on low incomes to live with dignity and peace of mind by providing: a regular extra income, grants for emergencies, equipment to aid independence, the support and friendship of volunteers, nursing and residential care and help with fees.
 Priority is given to those who have helped others.

 Lawrence Atwell’s Charity